Image

 Here’s what is possible when using these codes as your screening codes.
 The following options are available to maximize your public screening experience:

-• Option One: SELL Your Screening Services: When screening in public, sell your screening service that is performed in your office.
+• Option One: SELL Your Chiropractic Screening Services: When screening in public, sell your screening service that is performed in your office.
 It’s usually the lower level, 99401, but adjust this according to your screening process.
 If your fee for 99401 is, for example, $20, collect the $20 as a deposit to schedule the patient’s screening appointment back in the office.
 Or, you can offer screening services on the spot, such as screening with a Subluxation Station, Foot Levelers’ 3-D Body View Scanner, Posture Screenings, Nutritional Evaluations, General Health Assessments or other non-Evaluation/Management (E/M) screening tools used in your office.

 • Option Two: SELL Your Screening Services but Make a Donation: This option is the same as option one, but, rather than collecting the fee and keeping it, set up your screening day to benefit a charity of your choice.
 For example, each $20 fee collected is donated to the Humane Society, or Susan G. Komen, etc. You are selling a legitimate service but choosing to include the donation as a public service.
 We recommend you include written policy in your compliance program with wording to the effect of, “This office regularly offers screening events for our community where we offer our practice service usually coded as 99401, preventative medicine counseling and/or risk factor reduction intervention(s) provided to an individual (separate procedure); approximately 15 minutes.
 During these events, we may elect to offer these screening services in exchange for a donation to a local charity.
 This service is never billed to third-party payers.”